 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.

 • Author names and affiliations.
 Please clearly indicate the given name(s) and family name(s) of each author and check that all names are accurately spelled.
 Present the authors' affiliation addresses (where the actual work was done) below the names.
 Indicate all affiliations with a lower-case superscript letter immediately after the author's name and in front of the appropriate address.
 Provide the full postal address of each affiliation, including the country name and, if available, the e-mail address of each author.

 • Corresponding author.
 Clearly indicate who will handle correspondence at all stages of refereeing and publication, also post-publication.
 Ensure that the e-mail address is given and that contact details are kept up to date by the corresponding author.

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

-Collate acknowledgements in a separate section and include it on the title page only.
-List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).
+List those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article or proof reading the article, etc.).

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.